stephenmk/Jitendex/README.md

 This is a personal project, so improvements will likely appear slowly and incrementally over time.

-## The Jiten Index
+### The Jiten Index
-Japanese dictionaries are notoriously inconsistent about orthography.
+Japanese dictionaries ("jiten") are notoriously inconsistent about orthography.
 You may search your dictionary collection for the word 'へそ繰り' and find it in one dictionary, but you will have no way of knowing that most dictionaries have the word recorded as '臍繰り'.
 The